meltyourface/blank/posts/Radical-this-worldliness/Hermetic-Self-Initiation-Ritual-Calcination-Dissolution-Coagulation-and-Invocation-of-Hermes-Trismeg/index.md

 **Offering**: Submerge the ashes of the list of habits in the bowl of water.

-Ritual Tools: A chalice or cup to represent emotional purification.
+**Ritual Tools**: A chalice or cup to represent emotional purification.

 Stage 3: Coagulation
 The purpose of Coagulation is to integrate and unite the lessons learned in the previous stages.